maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

 ![][fonts]

 As you can see, choosing fonts is a practice in trial and error.
-In Appendix 9 in the section entitled "[Choosing Typeface Articles][Choosing Typeface]," I list different articles that might help you frame the context of your decision making process.
+In Appendix 10 in the section entitled "[Choosing Typeface Articles][Appendix 10-1]," I list different articles that might help you frame the context of your decision making process.

 I also think the following idea is worth noting by itself: In a presentation by Tim Brown, the Type Manager for Adobe Typekit, he quotes Jason Santa Maria as saying: